 The chapel dates back to the 1600s.
-Its interiors are filled with incredibly detailed baroque structures that were created by Michelangelo, including figures of St. Petronius, and St. Proculus.
+Its interiors are filled with incredibly detailed baroque structures that were created by Michelangelo.
+Look out for the figures of St. Petronius, and St. Proculus.

 Most people bypass the church of Santa Maria Della Vita and the Oratory of Battuti.
 Guidebooks do not list the chapel as one of the recommended things to do in Bologna.

 The distinct lack of tourists in these places makes the ambiance even more magical.
 You can admire the frescoes and carvings beneath a haze of incense and candles.

 Schedule Time to Visit the Museums of Bologna

 If you are interested in learning more about Bologna’s history, there are several noteworthy museums in the city that make for an interesting visit.
 Bologna’s Archaeological Museum hosts a number of fascinating exhibitions.